“These Foolish Things”

 Artie Shaw, clarinet, directing: Bernie Glow, first trumpet; Stan Fishelson, George Schwartz, Roy Eldridge, trumpets; Ollie Wilson, first trombone; Agostino Ischia (Gus Dixon), Bob Swift, Harry Rodgers, trombones; Lou Prisby, first alto saxophone; Rudy Tanza, alto saxophone; Jon Walton, Ralph Rosenlund, tenor saxophones; Chuck Gentry, baritone saxophone; Dodo Marmarosa, piano, Barney Kessel, guitar; Morris Rayman, bass: Lou Fromm, drums.

-By the time he returned to San Francisco, he was in a “…malaise that had stricken him on Guadalcanal…His migraine headaches recurred, he felt deeply depressed, and he drifted into a near psychotic stupor.”[i]
-He was admitted to the Oak Knoll Navy Hospital just outside Oakland, California.
-Although he was allowed to leave the hospital around Christmas, 1943, to visit his wife Betty Kern (daughter of composer Jerome Kern), and their tiny son Steven in Beverly Hills, he returned to Oak Knoll shortly thereafter, where he remained until he was given a medical discharge in March of 1944.
+By the time he returned to San Francisco, he was in a “…malaise that had stricken him on Guadalcanal…His migraine headaches recurred, he felt deeply depressed, and he drifted into a near psychotic stupor.”(1) He was admitted to the Oak Knoll Navy Hospital just outside Oakland, California.
+Although he was allowed to leave the hospital around Christmas 1943, to visit his wife Betty Kern (daughter of composer Jerome Kern), and their tiny son Steven (1A) in Beverly Hills, he returned to Oak Knoll shortly thereafter, where he remained until he was given a medical discharge in March of 1944.
 He then commenced psychotherapy with Dr. May Romm in Beverly Hills.
 Shortly thereafter, he and Betty Kern were divorced.
+(At right: Betty Kern, Steven and Shaw – late 1943.)

-He also met and eventually invited the young movie starlet Ava Gardner to live with him in his Tudor mansion, complete with swimming pool and tennis court, located at 906 North Bedford Drive in Beverly Hills.
+He also met and eventually invited the young movie starlet Ava Gardner to live with him in his Tudor mansion, complete with swimming pool and tennis court, located at 906 North Bedford Drive in Beverly Hills (shown above).
 She readily accepted.
 In addition to being an incredibly beautiful woman, Ava was outgoing and fun to be with, and she loved jazz.
 She often came around the band, and far from being a distraction, she was, as Roy Eldridge told me in 1979: “a delight, an inspiration, a friend.
 I still see her now and then.”
 Her role in helping Shaw to regain his emotional health has been vastly underappreciated.
+(Below left: Ava Gardner and Artie Shaw – 1945.)

 But, as strong as this four-man trumpet section was, and it could blast when necessary, Shaw’s main interest was to add a new color to the trumpet section parts that would appear in many of the new arrangements he would commission for this band.
 He and Conniff settled upon often using the four trumpets fitted with Harmon mutes having the stems in the center of the mute cup removed.
 This device would appear in many of the arrangements that would be written by Conniff and others for and played by this band over its 13 or 14 months of life.
 But it is so subtly and musically employed that even a critical listener never has the feeling that it is obtruding on the music.
 Jazz trumpeters and arrangers became somewhat fixated with this sound for much of the next twenty years.

 Shaw also resolved for the first time to employ four tenor trombones that would, in addition to laying down sumptuous background chords, be featured as a section.
 In this area, Conniff, a very fine trombonist himself, immediately grasped the musical possibilities.
 He began experimenting with various voicings for the four trombones, seeking the warm, sensuous sonority that Shaw told him he was after.
-The eventual result was one of the most opulent musical sounds to emerge from the big band era, that of a perfectly blended trombone quartet.[v]
+The eventual result was one of the most opulent musical sounds to emerge from the big band era, that of a perfectly blended trombone quartet.(5) (At left: Shaw, vocalist Imogene Lynn and his trombone section – November 1944: L-R:Pat McNaughton, Harry Rodgers, Ray Conniff, Charles Coolidge.
+This photo was also taken at Shaw’s house.)

 An ideal example of what Shaw and Conniff were after is the arrangement of “These Foolish Things,” which was recorded on June 8, 1945 in a flawless performance.